 Ms. Feldinger is active on research committees for a number of industry organizations, including the Media Ratings Council (MRC), The Coalition for Innovative Media Measurement (CIMM), and CONCAM.
 She graduated magna cum laude from New York University with a B.A. in journalism and a master's degree in sociology.

-Eric began his interactive career as a sales executive for About.com.
-He is a graduate of the Pennsylvania State University.
+Eric began his career in the digital space as a sales executive for About.com.
+He is a graduate of Pennsylvania State University.

 Senior Vice President of Video